 20 hours of CPD completed externally.

-No more than 5 hours/points accumulated on any single day even if the activity lasts longer, though some activities may cross multiple days.
+No more than 5 hours accumulated on any single day even if the activity lasts longer, though some activities may cross multiple days.

-Chartered Geographers who are working part-time or job-sharing, based overseas, on long-term leave (e.g. parental leave), unemployed or retired are normally expected to provide evidence of CPD or professional engagement during the course of the year in order to retain their status, but it may be pro-rated or exempted for particular circumstances – please contact us for advice and view our webpage on guidance for CPD.
+Chartered Geographers who are working part-time or job-sharing, based overseas, on long-term leave (e.g. parental leave), unemployed or retired are normally expected to provide evidence of CPD or professional engagement during the course of the year in order to retain their status, but it may be pro-rated or exempted for particular circumstances.
+Please contact us for advice and view our webpage on guidance for CPD.

-Events and activities are limited to a maximum of 5 hours/points per day, regardless of whether they are external or internal, or the format that they take.
-The Society notes that the hours/points allowance for some activities, for example preparing for and delivering publications and presentations will vary and are difficult to define, so will consider these in light of the work required and evidence of their wider professional impact.
-Please clearly describe this in your CPD record, and ask for advice if you need it.
+Events and activities are limited to a maximum of 5 hours per day, regardless of whether they are external or internal, or the format that they take.
+The hours allowance for some activities, for example preparing for and delivering publications and presentations, will vary and are difficult to define.
+We will consider these in light of the work required and evidence of their wider professional impact.
+Please describe this clearly in your CPD record, and ask for advice if you have questions.

 What types of CPD are expected?

-The Society takes a broad view of the activities that can support professional development.
-These may range from formal training courses to on-the-job and self-directed learning, offering or receiving mentoring and coaching, consultancy and expert advice, writing for publication, participating in conferences, workshops, presentations and discussions, and promoting geography and the profession of Chartered Geographer.
-There will be other activities, too - you should aim to demonstrate a range of activites that go beyond your 'day job'.
+A broad range of activities can support professional development.
+Examples include formal training courses, on-the-job learning, self-directed learning, offering or receiving mentoring and coaching, consultancy and expert advice, writing publications, participating in conferences, workshops, presentations and discussions, and promoting geography and Chartered Geographer.
+You can find out more about types of CPD here.

-The Society offers a range of meetings and events in London and around the UK; when browsing our online listing, look for the Chartered Geographer 'kitemark' to identify those that are suitable for professional development:
+The Society offers a range of meetings and events in London and around the UK.
+When browsing our online listings, look for the Chartered Geographer 'CPD mark' to identify those that are suitable for professional development:

 How should CPD be recorded?

 You are encouraged to use the Society's Chartered Geographer CPD template, which has been designed to support you in reflecting upon your professional development activities.
 However, it is a guide only and you may choose to use your own format and one preferred by your employer.

 If you prefer to use your own structure and layout for recording CPD, please ensure that you include as a minimum: